 Look forward to basic physiology, biokinetics and anatomy in domain 1 of this section, while domain two looks at the principles of nutrition and biochemical activity.

-- Domain 1:(74% of section score/59 questions).
+- Domain 1 exercise sciences:(55% of section score/44 questions).
 Organ systems, musculoskeletal systems, neuromuscular activity.

 Diet and nutrition, energy systems and the influence of nutrition on biochemical reactions

 - Section 2 Practical/Applied.
-This section tests your knowledge on the practical and organizational component of being a strength and conditioning coach.
+This section tests your knowledge on the practical and organizational component of being a certified strength and conditioning specialist.
 The CSCS exam won’t actually test you in any practical way, even though the concepts in this section are based on practical application.

 There are 4 domains in this section.
 1 focuses on exercise technique, 2 is on program design, 3 looks into organizational and administrative skills and 4 tests your ability to test and assess your clients.

-Focus on resistance and plyometric training, maximizing speed and agility, flexibility and spotting as well as ATP and energy pathways.
+Focus on resistance and plyometric training, maximizing speed and agility, flexibility and spots as well as ATP and energy pathways.

-Like most cert exams, NSCA CSCS contains a bunch on non scored questions.
+Like most cert exams, CSCS contains a bunch of non scored questions.
 These questions don’t count anything towards your final score, instead they are a way to test the test, test inception!

 On a more serious note, the non-scored test questions are there as a means of quality and research control.
 They are used to determine the future structuring of the CSCS exam.
 You won’t see them coming because they are spread out across the entire exam within relevant sections and domains.

-And Now for Some NSCA Practice CSCS Test Questions
+And Now for Some Practice CSCS Test Questions

 By familiarizing yourself with the toughest questions, you should gain an advantage come exam time.

 Within striated muscle tissue, the sarcolemma has an important role in muscular contraction.
-What is the sarcolemma main function ?
+What is the sarcolemma’s main function?

 - The sarcolemma’s main function is the conduction of electrical signals, utilizing transduction, thereby signaling Ca2+ ion release.